Second Sunday of Advent (A)

 Homily

-Kharkiv.
 Luhansk.
 Donetsk.
-The Donbas.
-Prior to the Russian invasion of Ukraine we North Americans might have been hard-pressed to pronounce these places much less find them on a map.
+Donbas.
+These places are again in the news as a supposed peace plan is under discussion to end the war in Ukraine.
+Prior to the Russian invasion we North Americans might have been hard-pressed to pronounce these places much less find them on a map.
 The relative peace and prosperity we enjoy makes it hard to imagine — and easy to forget — the suffering of untold millions across the globe.
-And while the world’s attention has been focused on Putin’s war, other humanitarian crises continue unabated in Afghanistan, the Democratic Republic of Congo, Venezuela, and South Sudan to name the most pressing.
-Energy and food crises will make this winter a hardship for a large portion of the human race — beginning with Ukraine — and only God knows what weather disaster may strike due to climate change in “safer” parts of the globe.
+And while the world’s attention has been focused on Putin’s war, other humanitarian crises continue unabated in the Democratic Republic of Congo, Gaza, and South Sudan to name the most pressing.
+Energy and food crises will make this winter once again a hardship for a large portion of the human race — beginning with Ukraine — and only God knows what weather disaster may strike due to climate change in “safer” parts of the globe.
 It’s all overwhelming.

 Of course, the impact of strife closer to home is always felt more keenly: in families, on city streets, in personal and political life.
 Economic woes threatening recession and inflation squeezing household budgets are uppermost at the present time.
 Hopefully, we might have some room for concerns with a broader focus including the homeless, immigrants, people suffering from mental illness or addiction.
 Such matters of interest make sure we have a social, and not merely a personal, conscience.
 Truth is, we are responsible not only for the home front, but for all of humanity: no matter how helpless we feel over the magnitude of problems confronting neighborhoods, cities, nations and the world.